RallyTechServices/summary-dashboards/utilization/README.md

 ## Development Notes

-A set of lines representing burn/scope/ideal
+A set of lines representing burn/scope/ideal for the current project and DIRECT CHILDREN ONLY.

 ### First Load